Skip to content

 Parametrized tests

-This can be used for adding the parameters even to those function that do not use the pytest's parametrization features.
+This can be used for adding the parameters even to those function that do not use the pytest's parameterization features.
 In the second example below, there are no test parameters as far as pytest is concerned, however, the test report will display the “login” parameter.

 You can also override display values for the existing parameters.
 In the third example below, the test report will use the short value for the parameter instead of the full path.
 Note that changing the display value does not affect the unique identifier for the tests history.